 Why This Crispy Mediterranean Street Food Became Famous Worldwide

-What makes falafel so special is the balance of textures and herbs.
-The exterior becomes deeply golden and crispy while the inside stays soft, aromatic, and full of fresh parsley, cilantro, garlic, and warm spices.
+What makes falafel so special is its incredible contrast of textures.
+The exterior becomes deeply golden and crispy while the inside stays soft, fluffy, and aromatic thanks to a combination of fresh herbs, garlic, onions, and warm spices.

 What Is Falafel?

-Falafel is a traditional Mediterranean and Middle Eastern dish made primarily from soaked chickpeas, fresh herbs, onions, garlic, and spices that are blended together and fried until crispy.
+Falafel is a traditional Mediterranean and Middle Eastern dish made from soaked chickpeas, fresh herbs, onions, garlic, and spices that are blended together, shaped into small balls or patties, and fried until golden and crispy.

 Traditional falafel is naturally:

 Authentic falafel should never taste dry or dense.
-The best falafel has:
+The best homemade falafel has:

 Ingredients for Authentic Falafel